he2a/av-dl/README.md

-# av-dl - An audio/video downloader script
+# av-dl - An Audio/Video Downloader Script

 Small script to download audio or video off youtube, soundcloud and other sites supported by yt-dlp.
 Made for use in WSL environment in windows, but should work in any linux distro (including termux in android) without any problem.